clubajax/react-custom-element-attributes/README.md

 ```
 ## Usage

-React uses attribites to pass data around, but HTML does not allow complex objects in attributes, it only allows strings.
+React uses attributes to pass data around, but HTML does not allow complex objects in attributes, it only allows strings.
-In your custon element, set up a getter/setter (primarily the setter) to coincide with this attribute.
+In your custom element, set up a getter/setter (primarily the setter) to coincide with this attribute.
 ```jsx
 <my-custom data={this.props.data}></mycustom